martindevans/martindevans.me/_posts/2020-09-16-The-Yard-Sale.md

 This process and final board full of cards have a number of benefits.
 The board lives on the wall of the office, creating a visualisation of the scope of the entire project which is visible to everyone.
 The entire design is no longer living in the head of several designers.

 Because the board is created entirely by a collaborative process of collectively generating ideas and then ranking them no one feels left out.
-If an idea is rejected it was for clear reasons to do with prioiritising other things above it.
+If an idea is rejected it was for clear reasons to do with prioritising other things above it.
 Conversely because there is an easy way to downrank ideas without discarding them out of hand it is natural to drop features than are "nice to have" but aren't critical to the overall game concept.

 # Taking It Further